UK PM rebuffs growing calls for second Brexit referendum

 May has delayed a crucial vote by MPs on the draft Brexit deal until next month, leaving the political scene in limbo.

-If parliament fails to approve the text, Britain will crash out of the European Union regardless - a prospect that experts warn could lead to serious trade disruption and trigger a financial crisis.
+If parliament fails to approve the text, Britain could crash out of the EU regardless - a prospect that experts warn could lead to serious trade disruption and trigger a financial crisis.

 Dozens of MPs from all sides support a second referendum and there have been reports that officials are considering the possibility of giving the public a vote.

-Another proposal being put forward if May's deal does not pass parliament is for MPs to be asked to vote on different options to try and work out what steps to take next.
+Another proposal being put forward if May's deal does not pass parliament is for MPs to hold indicative votes on different options to work out what steps to take next.

 Business Secretary Greg Clark told BBC radio that "parliament should be invited to say what it would agree with" instead of just criticising May's deal.

-Other cabinet ministers are also reported to favour a scenario of asking MPs to vote on options, which could include a no-deal Brexit, a second referendum, and a "Norway option" to keep closer economic ties with the EU.
+Other cabinet ministers are also reported to favour a scenario of asking MPs to vote on options that could include a no-deal Brexit, a second referendum, and a "Norway option" to keep closer economic ties with the EU.

+Asked about the possibility of holding a series of votes like this, May's spokesman on Monday said there were "no plans" to do so but did not rule it out.